 Learning to tie shoes is an important accomplishment that can be difficult for some children.
 While adults think nothing of double-knotting shoes before heading out the door, the simple action is rather involved.
 Shoe tying encompasses visual perception skills, hand-eye coordination, and defined fine motor skills.
 Fine motor skills are the small muscles in the hands and fingers.
 Shoe tying relies on those fingers to make and pull those bunny ears tightly so shoes don’t quickly become untied.

-All the steps are typically why kids get frustrated with the process and opt for velcro.
-To help your toddler get on track to start tying his or her own shoes down the road, it’s important to develop the necessary skills for shoe tying.
+All the steps are typically why kids get frustrated with the process and opt for Velcro.
+To help your toddler tie shoes on their own and get on track down the road, it’s important to develop the necessary skills for shoe tying.

 Fine motor skills